doyouknowthis/terraform-aws-cert-study-material/terraform/day-3/_03_terraform_commands.md

 - compare the current state with the desired state and noting differences
 - show the changes that will be made

-> It will simply show a list of changes, but it won't make any \
+> It will simply show a list of changes, but it won't make any. \
-> `terraform plan` file is a binary file \
+> `terraform plan` file is a binary file. \
-> you can use `terraform plan -out=plan.out` to save the plan to a file and later use it for `terraform apply` command
+> You can use `terraform plan -out=plan.out` to save the plan to a file and later use it for `terraform apply` command

 ## terraform apply

-Applies the changes required to reach the desired state of the configuration
+Applies the changes required to reach the desired state of the configuration.

-> one way is by running `terraform plan` and then `terraform apply` followed by a 'yes' answer \
+> simplest way is run `terraform plan` and then `terraform apply` followed by a prompt. type 'yes' and does it.

-> another way is by running `terraform apply -auto-approve`
+- Automatic plan mode: `terraform apply -auto-approve`
-> finally, `terraform plan -out=plan.out` and then `terraform apply plan.out`, it won't prompt for approval
+- Saved plan mode: `terraform plan -out=plan.out` and then `terraform apply plan.out`. **It won't prompt for approval.**

 > `terraform show plan.out` shows the changes that will be made